s3thanaut/Web-Portfolio/README.md

 # web-Portfolio

-This is the Web Portfolio i made for myself.
+This is the Web Portfolio I made for myself.

+HTML & CSS are used.